stokilo/wdns/README.md

 ./target/release/wdns-service

 # Or with custom config (if implemented)
-.\target\release\wdns-service.exe --config custom-config.json
+./target/release/wdns-service --config custom-config.json
 ```

-The service will start on `http://127.0.0.1:8080` by default.
+The service will start on `http://127.0.0.1:9700` by default.

 ### Windows Service Mode